nils-matthaei/ModelBasedSW_project/README.md

 ```

 ## 4 Standard Library Functions
-Together with iterators came some new standard library functions in the `slices` and `maps` packages that work with iterators.
+Together with Iterators came some new standard library functions in the `slices` and `maps` packages that work with Iterators.
 These provide some useful new features when working with slices and maps.

 Here are some examples:

-- `All`: this function takes a slice or a map and returns a `Seq2` iterator over the container
+- `All`: this function takes a slice or a map and returns a `Seq2` Iterator over the container
-- `Values`: takes a slice or map and returns a `Seq` iterator over the container's values
+- `Values`: takes a slice or map and returns a `Seq` Iterator over the container's values
-- `Keys`: takes a map and returns a `Seq` iterator over its keys
+- `Keys`: takes a map and returns a `Seq` Iterator over its keys
 - `Collect`:
-  - for slices: takes a `Seq` iterator and collects its values in a slice
+  - for slices: takes a `Seq` Iterator and collects its values in a slice
-  - for maps: takes a `Seq2` iterator and collects its key-value pairs in a map
+  - for maps: takes a `Seq2` Iterator and collects its key-value pairs in a map
-- `Backward`: takes a slice and returns an iterator that iterates over the values of the slice backwards
+- `Backward`: takes a slice and returns an Iterator that iterates over the values of the slice backwards
-- `Sorted`: takes an iterator over ordered values and collects the values into a slice, then sorts the slice and returns it.
+- `Sorted`: takes an Iterator over ordered values and collects the values into a slice, then sorts the slice and returns it.

 These new functions provide some extra convenience when handling slices and maps.